MyUSF, OASIS websites to get a new look this fall

 It is also where students register for classes, with spring 2025 registrations starting on Nov.
 4, according to USF’s calendar.

-Renee Rotondo, the director of Student Success, said the new Student Self-Service portal will be managed by the Office of the Registrar, Office of Financial Aid and Student Accounting Services.
+Renee Rotondo, a spokesperson for Student Success, said the new Student Self-Service portal will be managed by the Office of the Registrar, Office of Financial Aid and Student Accounting Services.

 Rotondo said Student Self-Service will serve the same functions as OASIS but will increase the services students can do online without having to visit offices and fill out paperwork.